PinnerSinner/Debug-Diaries/README.md

 # Debug Diaries

 Welcome to my museum of code.
 This repo is where I stash the experiments, prototypes and misadventures that happen while I'm teaching and learning.
 It's not a portfolio and it's not polished.
-It's a trail of what I've tried, what worked and what blew up in my face – and that's the fun of it.
+It's a trail of what I've tried, what worked and what blew up in my face.

 ## What's inside